wimpysworld/desktopify/README.md

   ubuntu-studio
   xubuntu

-You can also pass the optiona --oem optional which will run a setup wizard on the next boot.
+You can also pass the optional --oem option which will run a setup wizard on the next boot.
 ```